 - Traffic originating from member SDDCs can be routed to other member SDDCs as well as to VPCs and Direct Connect Gateways attached to the group in the same region as the originating SDDC.

 - Traffic originating from VPCs or Direct Connect Gateways attached to the group can be routed only to SDDCs in the group that are in the same region as the originating SDDC.

 - Traffic between VPCs or between a VPC and the Direct Connect Gateway is blocked.

 - Routes advertised by a route-based VPN are preferred over routes advertised by VMware Transit Connect or a DXGW.
 However, all outbound traffic from hosts to destinations outside the SDDC network is routed to the VTGW or private VIF regardless of other routing configurations in the SDDC.
 This includes vMotion and vSphere replication traffic.
 You must ensure that inbound traffic to ESXi hosts is also routed over the DXGW interface so that the inbound and outbound traffic paths are symmetrical.

 - If the same route is advertised over the VTGW and DX, the VTGW path is preferred.
 This includes routes from a DXGW connected to the VTGW.

 - The maximum MTU for intranet traffic among group members is limited to 8500 bytes.
 An MTU of up to 8900 bytes can still be used for traffic internal to the SDDC, or over DX.
-See Create a Private Virtual Interface for SDDC Management and Compute Network Traffic in the VMware Cloud on AWS Networking and Security guide.
+See Create a Private Virtual Interface for SDDC Management and Compute Network Traffic.